Evan Meek: San Diego Padres

 Meek signed with the San Diego Padres in September 2005.
 He started the 2006 season with the Lake Elsinore Storm.
-In August 2006, Meek and a player to be named later, (Dale Thayer), were traded to the Tampa Bay Devil Rays for Russell Branyan.
+In August 2006, Meek and a player to be named later (Dale Thayer), were traded to the Tampa Bay Devil Rays for Russell Branyan.

 Tampa Bay Devil Rays

 Meek finished the 2006 season with the Visalia Oaks.
 He pitched the 2007 season for the Montgomery Biscuits.

 Pittsburgh Pirates

 In the 2007 Rule 5 draft, Meek was selected from the Devil Rays by the Pittsburgh Pirates.
 This required that Meek remain on the active roster of the Pirates for the entire 2008 season or else the Pirates would have to offer him back to the Devil Rays for half the amount they paid to acquire him.

-Meek made his major league debut on April 2, 2008 with the Pittsburgh Pirates.
+Meek made his major league debut on April 2, 2008, with the Pittsburgh Pirates.
 He would record his first career loss in extra innings against the Chicago Cubs on April 7, 2008.
 Meek made nine relief appearances, going 0–1 with a 6.92 ERA, before being designated for assignment on May 4, 2008.
 He was offered back per Rule 5 guidelines on May 14.
 The Pirates paid cash to keep him and sent him down to their minor league teams.
 After pitching 9 games with the Double-A Altoona Curve, Meek was promoted to the Triple-A Indianapolis Indians.

 Meek spent the 2009 season in the bullpen with the Pirates.
-He finished the season with a 1–1 record in 41 appearances, had a 3.45 ERA, gave up 2 home runs, 0 hit batsmen, 29 walks, 42 strikeouts, a .209 average against, and a 1.34 WHIP, in 47.0 innings pitched.
+He finished the season with a 1–1 record in 41 appearances, had a 3.45 ERA, gave up two home runs, no hit batsmen, 29 walks, 42 strikeouts, a .209 average against, and a 1.34 WHIP, in 47 innings pitched.

 The 2010 season was Meek's first full season in the Majors.
 He was often asked by manager John Russell to pitch multiple innings in relief.
 Meek's performance rivaled other excellent closers like Joakim Soria and Brian Wilson despite not being one himself.
-Early in the season when Dotel had given up runs in six straight games as the closer, Meek had an opportunity in the role and earned his first Major League save on April 29, 2010 to close out a 2–0 win over the Los Angeles Dodgers.
-On May 14, 2010 against the Chicago Cubs at Wrigley Field, Meek entered the game in the 6th inning with the score tied 6–6, and he pitched two scoreless innings of relief, striking out four of the seven Cubs hitters he faced including Derrek Lee, Xavier Nady and Alfonso Soriano in the bottom of the 7th.
+Early in the season when Dotel had given up runs in six straight games as the closer, Meek had an opportunity in the role and earned his first Major League save on April 29, 2010, to close out a 2–0 win over the Los Angeles Dodgers.
+On May 14, 2010, against the Chicago Cubs at Wrigley Field, Meek entered the game in the 6th inning with the score tied 6–6, and he pitched two scoreless innings of relief, striking out four of the seven Cubs hitters he faced including Derrek Lee, Xavier Nady and Alfonso Soriano in the bottom of the 7th.
 The Pirates rallied behind his strong pitching to win the game 10–6.